JuliaLang/julia/doc/src/manual/arrays.md

  8  10  12
 ```

-Like before, spaces (and tabs) for horizontal concatenation have a higher precedence than
+Like before, spaces (and tabs) for horizontal concatenation have higher precedence than
 any number of semicolons.
 Thus, higher-dimensional arrays can also be written by specifying
 their rows first, with their elements textually arranged in a manner similar to their layout: